MQLX1004/DesktopClock/README.md

 # DesktopClock
-This is a Android application developed for old mobile phones.
+This is a Android application developed for old mobile phones.<br/>
-It can display the current time in a cool way.
+It can display the current time in a cool way